 Late in the game, with the Raiders leading 21-13, Jackson called for a fake run on a third-and-one play, with Campbell throwing deep to wide receiver Louis Murphy.

-Campbell sold the play-action, waited for Murphy to break free from cornerback Quentin Jammer and delivered the ball for a 37-yard gain to the Chargers 9-yard
+Campbell sold the play-action, waited for Murphy to break free from cornerback Quentin Jammer and delivered the ball for a 37-yard gain to the Chargers 9-yard line.
+The Raiders scored a game-clinching touchdown two plays later.

 "Instead of trying to run it for the first (down), we took a deep shot and ended up hitting it," Campbell said.
 "It's a great job of play-calling by Hue and putting us in position to make plays."